SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

 <a href="{{ site.baseurl }}/images/2022-02-15-spirit-of-complicated-people-nepomuk-dog-touched.jpg"><img src="{{ site.baseurl }}/images/2022-02-15-spirit-of-complicated-people-nepomuk-dog-touched-thumb.jpg" width="400" height="300" alt="Jan Nepomuk: dog touched" title="Jan Nepomuk: dog touched" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
-And so it is today: somebody or other pointed me at somebody else or other, who a photo showing a more or less late European medieval soldier and his loyal dog, which had been burnhished shiny by passers-by who also wanted to pet the dog (click to embiggen).
+And so it is today: somebody or other pointed me at somebody else or other, who a photo showing a more or less late medieval European soldier and his loyal dog, which had been burnished shiny by passers-by who also wanted to pet the dog (click to embiggen, for most of these images).

 Isn't it nice that, even in a pandemic and the revenance of fascism that people want to do basic kindnesses, like petting a dog?